We're starting to, I don't want to hear no complaints.

 There we go.

-So um so yeah, and I'll be reading out some of the stuff to you guys as well.
+So, so yeah, and I'll be reading out some of the stuff to you guys as well.

-So I do like museums, especially if it's stuff that I'm interested in.
+So, I do like museums, especially if it's stuff that I'm interested in.

-So we're gonna start this way this way.
+So, we're going to start this way.

 Okay, guys.

-So the birth of the mob, right?
+So, the birth of the mob, right?

 The story of the mob in America begins in the 19th century in the poverty-ridden ethnic neighborhoods of big cities.

-They cross oceans in search of a better life.
+Fleeing famine, political, and religious persecution, they crossed oceans in search of a better life.

-Okay, so let's go uh into it, guys.
+Okay, so let's go into it, guys.

-So you can see here.
+So, you can see here.

 This is the coolest thing ever.